Skip to main content

 Generate any type of section

 Heroes, feature grids, pricing tables, testimonials, FAQs, contact forms, footers, CTAs, team sections, and more.
-Claude follows your design system, framework, and colors automatically.
-Just describe what you want.
+Your design system, framework, and colors are applied automatically.

 Use wireframe templates

-Claude can browse the wireframe library with over 370 templates, pick the best one for your request, and customize it with your content and branding.
-This produces faster results with proven, professional layouts.
+The AI can browse the wireframe library with over 370 templates, pick the best one for your request, and customize it with your content and branding.

 Read and modify your WordPress pages

-With your site connected, Claude can list all your Bricks pages, read their structure, add new sections at any position, replace existing sections, remove sections, or rebuild an entire page from scratch.
+With your site connected, the AI can list all your Bricks pages, read their structure, add new sections at any position, replace existing sections, remove sections, or rebuild an entire page from scratch.

 All five frameworks supported

 Vanilla, ACSS, Core Framework, AT Framework, and Bricks Builder Design Tokens.
-Claude generates sections using the correct variables, spacing tokens, and color system for your framework.
+Sections are generated using the correct variables, spacing tokens, and color system for your framework.

 Troubleshooting